The Importance of Attic Insulation Removal

 How Much Does the Removal Process Cost?

 It is impossible to say exactly how much the removal process will cost without an understanding of the specific details of your situation.
 As such, it is recommended that you schedule a free estimate for a full insulation replacement with our professional staff.
 It is difficult to pinpoint the attic insulation removal cost because there are a variety of factors that can influence how much the service costs.

 Additionally, the type of new insulation that is installed, whether rodent proofing is done, or if extensive decontamination services are required can all have an impact on the total cost of the project.
 If you have questions about attic insulation San Diego, our staff at Attic Construction can help break down the services we offer and provide you with a comprehensive estimate.

 Attic insulation removal may be necessary because of rodent damage, the presence of old insulation, or water and mold damage.
 Rodent infestation is a common precursor to insulation removal because rodents find an ideal habitat in an attic.
 Insulation can be used as nesting material, and attics themselves are sheltered from the elements and other predators.

 It is important to use the services of a professional attic removal company like Attic Construction to ensure it is properly done and of course…to save you the frustration of learning how.
 Moreover, we are equipped to handle hazardous materials like asbestos and mold spores in very old buildings.
-In situations where a rodent infestation has occurred, proper removal and decontamination of the attic space are essential before the installation of new insulation.
+In situations where a rodent infestation has occurred, proper removal and decontamination of the attic space are essential before your attic insulation installation.
 Proper rodent proofing of the attic space can also help you avoid any future instances of rodent infestation.
 The risk of dangerous communicable diseases that may occur when you disturb rodent nests that contain feces and urine makes using the proper protective equipment necessary when removing the contaminated insulation.